rooz5002/path_planning_sim/README.md

 # path_planning_sim
-Path Planing Simulation
+Path Planning Simulation

 Author: Amir Ali Mokhtarzadeh

-This package still is in development stage and only can be used for purpose of testing
+This package is still in the development stage and can only be used for testing.